 If your dog sleeps under your bed, you might be wondering why and what you can do about it.
 This post will show you common reasons why dogs do it and what you can do about them.

-So, why does my dog sleep under the bed?
+So, why does my dog sleep under my bed?
 Possible reasons why your dog sleeps under your bed are that it feels safer there, something is causing it to feel fearful or threatened, it finds it more comfortable there, or that it does not want to be bothered.

 Since there are multiple possible causes, it would help to consider what would make each of them more likely.
 Once you have a good idea of the cause, you should be able to figure out what to do about it more easily.